jiscdev/analytics-udd/udd/assessment_instance.md

 API endpoint name: **assessmentinstance**

 ## Description of assessment_instance entity
 An assessment_instance is any learning activity in a module, for which a student receives a grade and/or mark.
-The assumption is that grades and/or marks in assessment_instances are summative.
+The assumption is that most grades or marks in assessment_instances are summative, but there is provision through the ASSESS_SUMMATIVE property to indicate that a grade or mark is not summative.

 ## ASSESS_INSTANCE_ID
 ### Description